hubertlemczak/classable/README.md

 }
 ```

-The user is able to invite found users to the course and select a role for them, or remove them from the invite list.
+The user is able to invite found users to the course and select a role for them (from the roles listed above), or remove them from the invite list.

 ![Course card.](./readme-assets/course-view.png)